OsherElhadad/WhatsAppRating/README.md

 ## Create Page

-* This page allows you to create a new rating.
+* This page allows you to create a new rating http://localhost:5266/Ratings/Create.
 * The Nickname and rating fields are requierd and the Descriprion is optional.
 In case one of the mentioned is empty or invalid (will be explanied in a bit), the system won't allow you to create rating.
 * When all required fields are filled and valid, you will be able to submit your request to create rating.
 * Has a link back to index page.